unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ## Initiating a Reaction Engagement

-A non-active player may initiate a reaction engagement after the active player completes the movement of their Taskforce, but before the Unit Activation phase.
+A non-active player may initiate a reaction engagement after the active player completes the movement phase of their Taskforce Activation, but before the Unit Activation phase.

 ### Who Can Participate